odaiwai/quantified_self/20160420_vision_problems.md

 What can I do to make things better?
 I should get my glasses prescription reviewed and not skimp on the coatings.
 I should also go to a better branch/chain where the exam is more competent than at Optical 88.
 I have no evidence that they did anything wrong the last time, but I felt that, when I pushed back on the most expensive version of everything, that the staff may have not bothered to care enough to get everything right.

+These glasses have been uncomfortable since I got them - the noes pieces in particular have made more or less permanent marks on my nose.